 The focus lock can be used in any shooting mode.
+Set the [AiAF] function to [Off] beforehand (p.
+44).

-- 1 Aim the camera so that an object at the same focal distance as the main subject is centered in the viewfinder or in the AF frame displayed on the LCD monitor. - 2 Press the shutter button halfway to set the focus. - 3 Keep the button pressed, re-aim the camera to compose the shot as desired and press the shutter button fully.
+- 1 Aim the camera so that an object at the same focal distance as the main subject is centered in the AF frame. - 2 Press the shutter button halfway to set the focus. - 3 Keep the button pressed, re-aim the camera to compose the shot as desired and press the shutter button fully.